 9. Use the Professional Tool Umendit to Fix the Low Call Volume of iPhone

-Finally, the best and safest way to solve iPhone low ear speaker is Umendit - a tool that promises no data loss, and a high success rate.
+Finally, the best and safest way to solve iPhone low ear speaker or iPhone speaker not working issue is Umendit - a tool that promises no data loss, and a high success rate.
 It is user-friendly as it guarantees a full refund to protect user’s rights.
 You can rest assured that your device is safe from virus and malware attacks.
 You also do not need to be tech-savvy as it is easy to use.
 Moreover, it supports all iOS versions including the newly released iOS 15.

 Follow the steps below to fix your iPhone low volume issue.

 - 1 Download, install and launch Umendit on your computer.
 Then, select Standard Repair on the main interface.

 Connect your device to the computer.
 Once the device is detected, it takes you to the next step.
 Else, follow the instructions given to put your iPhone into DFU/Recovery mode.

 - 2 Download Firmware.
 Once your device is detected, Umendit will automatically provide all the suitable firmware for your device.
 So choose the appropriate one and click Next.

 - 3 Start to fix.
 After downloading the firmware, click the Start button you see on the screen, then wait for several minutes.
 Finally, you will get a successful message on the screen, and your device reboots.

 10. Update/Restore the iPhone via iTunes/Finder (Data Loss)

 The last method you can try is to restore your iPhone with iTunes or Finder.
 However, this method will erase all your data stored on the device, so think carefully if you have no backup before or you don’t want to lose the existing data.